hzeller/beagleg/README.md

       -n                        : Dryrun; don't send to motors (Default: off).
       -P                        : Verbose: Print motor commands (Default: off).
       -S                        : Synchronous: don't queue (Default: off).
-      -R                        : Repeat file forever.
-    All comma separated axis numerical values are in the sequence X,Y,Z,E,A,B,C,U,V,W You can either specify --port <port> to listen for commands or give a filename
+      --loop[=count]            : Loop file number of times (no value: forever) [*] All comma separated axis numerical values are in the sequence X,Y,Z,E,A,B,C,U,V,W (the actual mapping to a connector happens with --axis-mapping) You can either specify --port <port> to listen for commands or give a GCode-filename

 The G-Code understands logical axes X, Y, Z, E, A, B, C, U, V, and W, while `machine-control` maps these to physical output connectors,